Techtonica/curriculum/apprenticeship-application-event/day-2.md

 - You will build a unique web app to demonstrate skills you learned on Day 1 of the Apprenticeship Application Events.
 - You will build a fictional business homepage using HTML, CSS, JavaScript basics, JavaScript methods, and jQuery using a codepen.io account.
 - Your site should have at least a business name and description.
 The font, size, space and color styles should fit the type of business you've chosen.
-- Your site will have a list.
+- Your site will have an array.
 This could be a list of items for sale, food on the menu, or events in the summer lineup.
-- You will use the same list to print a random featured item, a newest/debut item, and a 1 or more specially chosen items that will be included in your site.
-Your list should be the only place the items names exist in your code, and you will access them using javascript functions.
+- You will use the same array to print a random featured item, a newest/debut item, and a 1 or more specially chosen items that will be included in your site.
+Your array should be the only place the item names exist in your code, and you will access them using javascript functions.

 ### Basic Requirements
 - [ ] 1.
 Use html & css to build a simple webpage on codepen